top of page

 Dr. Rochelle Bernstein

-Highlights from the 2025 Menopause Society Annual Meeting: What’s New for Women’s Health
+Highlights from the 2025 Menopause Society Annual Meeting: Research & Treatment Updates

-The 2025 Annual Meeting of The Menopause Society, held October 21–25 in Orlando, covered perimenopause, menopause, sexual health, brain function, bone health, sleep, and more.
-Here’s a patient-focused recap of the most important updates and what they could mean for your health.
+The 2025 Annual Meeting of The Menopause Society, held October 21–25 in Orlando, covered the latest research updates on perimenopause symptoms, menopause treatments, sexual health, brain function, bone health, and sleep.
+This patient-focused recaps the key highlights and what they could mean for your health.
+1. Updates on Non-Hormonal Menopause Treatment: Lynkuet (Elinzanetant) for Hot Flashes Hot flashes and night sweats are among the most common and disruptive menopause sym

 Dr. Rochelle Bernstein

-Eat to Stay Strong: Rethinking Nutrition for the Active Midlife Woman
+Eat to Stay Strong: Rethinking Nutrition for the Active Woman During Menopause

 One of the most overlooked shifts during the menopause transition is nutrition.
-The same foods and habits that fueled you through your 30s may not serve you as well now, especially if you’re active and want to keep your energy, strength, and endurance.
+The same foods and habits that fueled you through your 30s may not serve you as well now.
+This is especially true if you’re active and want to maintain your energy, strength, and endurance.
 Whether you’re running, lifting, hiking, skiing, or just keeping up with a busy life, the way your body uses and needs energy changes with age and fluctuating hormones.
-For decades, most sports nutrition research was based on y
+Why Nutrition Matters for Women during Me

 Dr. Rochelle Bernstein

-Trouble With Sex in Menopause?
-You’re Not Alone
+Trouble With Sexual Health in Menopause?
+You’re Not Alone.

-In this Q&A, we’ll explore how menopause can affect sexual desire and arousal, why orgasms may feel different, and practical, evidence-based strategies to help you maintain satisfying sexual experiences.
+In this Q&A, we’ll explore how menopause can affect sexual health, including how it impacts desire and arousal, why orgasms may feel different.
+We also provide practical, evidence-based strategies to help you maintain satisfying sexual experiences.
 Whether you’re curious about therapy, lifestyle approaches, or medical options, these answers are designed to help you understand your sexual health and reclaim pleasure.
-Q: I used to have a healthy sex drive, but lately, I just don’t feel “in the mood.”
+Q: I used to have a healthy sex drive, but lately, I just do

 Dr. Rochelle Bernstein